Fraktality/spr/README.md

 # ☄️ spr

-Springs are a powerful mathematical model for describing physically based on-screen animations.
+Springs are a powerful mathematical model for describing physically based motion.

 **spr** is an accessible library for creating beautiful UI animations from springs.